tedunderwood/horizon/appendixA/readme.md

 If you want to understand how these lists were produced, try [the report for *Understanding Genre in a Collection of a Million Volumes.*](https://figshare.com/articles/Understanding_Genre_in_a_Collection_of_a_Million_Volumes_Interim_Report/1281251) It says its an interim performance report, but actually it's the final version.

-If you want a master list of poetry
+If you want a master list of English-language poetry in HathiTrust
 -----------------------------------

-Still working on getting this up in the repo.
+Probably the best thing to consult is [poemeta.csv.zip, in the Understanding Genre project](https://figshare.com/articles/Page_Level_Genre_Metadata_for_English_Language_Volumes_in_HathiTrust_1700_1922/1279201).
+That list of poetry will stop in 1922, but so does the research on poetry in *Distant Horizons.* Again, this list is meant to trace the outer limits of the poetry collection I drew from in this project; it's not a list that was itself directly used in the research.